 Flying drones is more than just a hobby; it’s about understanding and respecting the skies.
 By staying informed and following the rules, you ensure not just your safety but the safety of everyone around you.

 Flying a drone isn’t just about picking a cool spot and taking to the skies.
 Avoiding restricted zones, especially near airports or government facilities, is crucial.
-These areas have specific rules to keep everyone safe.
+These areas have specific rules to ensure everyone’s safety.
 Using flight planning apps can help you avoid these no-fly zones.
 They make it easy to see where you can and can’t fly, so you don’t get a hefty fine or worse.

 If you’re starting, find a large, open area to practice.
 Think parks or fields with plenty of room to maneuver without the risk of crashing into something.
 Grass can be a beginner’s best friend since it offers a softer landing if things go sideways.
 Avoid crowded areas or places with a high concentration of people and animals.